-- To develop smart concerted and synergistic Unmanned Aircraft Vehicles, UAVs (i.e. drones) for autonomous supervision of large-scale power infrastructures and installations.
+- Develop smart concerted and synergistic unmanned aircraft vehicles (UAVs, i.e., drones) for autonomous supervision of large-scale power infrastructures and installations

-- To develop machine learning techniques, which will allow wide range damage identification caused from different points of external spaces.
+- Develop machine learning techniques which allow wide-range damage identification caused from different points of external space

-- To integrate autonomous and collaborative navigation techniques into each UAV in order to maximize flight duration and ensure maximum possible surveillance coverage of the examined area.
+- Integrate autonomous and collaborative navigation techniques into each UAV to maximise flight duration and as wide as possible surveillance coverage of the area under examination

-- To develop a decision-making system for fault prediction and for prompt updating of the maintenance team via cyber-secure user interfaces.
+- Develop a decision-making system for fault prediction and prompt updating of the maintenance team via cyber-secure user interfaces

-The successful implementation of this research project is expected to create high potential for economic exploitation of the results, by assuring and improving the regular operation of critical infrastructures and successively by contributing to the efficiency of business-consumers regarding power electricity.
-The increased ability to prevent disasters or faults due to infrastructure failures, provided by the proposed system, offers the possibility of minimizing potential risks both for human and for the environment.
-The application domain of critical infrastructures is very broad and includes electric power plants, transmission lines, cooling towers, dams, or even lignite mines.
+The successful implementation of AUTOPSY is expected to create high potential for economic exploitation of the results, by assuring and improving the regular operation of critical infrastructures and successively contributing to the efficiency of business consumers regarding power electricity.
+The increased ability to prevent disasters or faults due to infrastructure failures, provided by the proposed system, offers the potential to minimise potential risks to both humans and the environment.
+The application domain of critical infrastructures is very broad and includes electric power plants, transmission lines, cooling towers, dams and even lignite mines.

-The role of TWI Hellas is the development of the swarm coordination and navigation algorithms for optimal coverage of the area under inspection, the development of autopilot techniques and algorithms for docking on the charging station, and the adaptation and integration of the UAV system with the multimodal sensor system.
+TWI Hellas' role is the development of the swarm coordination and navigation algorithms for optimal coverage of the area under inspection, and the autopilot techniques and algorithms for docking on the charging station, and the adaptation and integration of the UAV system with the multimodal sensor system.

-Partners: Centre for Research and Technology Hellas - Information Technologies Institute (CERTH / ITI), Testing Research & Standards Center - Public Power Corporation S.A.
+Partners: Centre for Research and Technology Hellas - Information Technologies Institute (CERTH / ITI), and the Testing Research & Standards Center - Public Power Corporation S.A.
 (TRSC / PPC)